BUAA-TRANS-Mine-Group/minesim/README.md

+# MineSim-Web
+This is the private repo for developing MineSim website.

+It is based on  https://aksakalli.github.io/jekyll-doc-theme/ .

+# Original README:
 # Jekyll Doc Theme

-Go to [the website](https://buaa-trans-mine-group.github.io/minesim/) for detailed information and demo.
+Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.

 ## Running locally